 - Move to a quiet place during calls.
 Background noise from a cafe or a clicking keyboard or Slack notifications can be extremely distracting for both sides.

 - Get a setup you feel comfortable in.
 This can be a desk or a couch but make an effort to ensure you work with a healthy posture.

 Carla suggests having a secondary workspace, so you can get a change of atmosphere, but still feel like you’re not encroaching on your relaxation spaces; “I have a desk set up in my kitchen with my laptop, second monitor and printer.
 If I need a break from that but still want to work, I have a comfortable chair set up in my bedroom next to a large window with a small table for a change of environment.
 My cat likes to join me here!”

 3. Staying social will help you work from home effectively

-When people become tired or alienated, their working from home productivity falls.
-Connie Zhao is the HR manager of our China team, who has been working from home since the end of January — the first Adjust office to adopt the Work From Home policy.
+When people become tired or alienated, their productivity falls.
+Connie Zhao is the HR manager of our China team, which has been working from home since the end of January as the first Adjust office to adopt the work from home policy.
 They’ve come up with a number of home office hacks to try and build team spirit while everyone is in lockdown.

 A number of these initiatives, including a competition for the best home workstation, have now been rolled out globally.
-But the China team has also tried to maintain a social calendar, simulating the kind of office events we would have during our normal working situation.
+But the China team has also tried to maintain a social calendar, simulating the kind of office events we have when we’re all in the the office .
 This has included fresh fruit deliveries to employees’ homes, online games of Pictionary and gifts for the Chinese holiday of Women’s Day.